tycui/tycui.github.io/index.md

 ---

 ## About Me
  I'm a first-year Doctoral Candidate at [Probabilistic Machine Learning group](https://research.cs.aalto.fi/pml/), [Aalto University](http://www.aalto.fi/en/), working with Samuel Kaski and  Pekka Marttinen.
-I'm interested in interpretable machine learning, Bayesian neural networks, computational Genomics, quantitative finance, and many more things related to _Data Science_.
+I'm interested in Bayesian neural networks, Gaussian Processes, interpretable machine learning, computational Genomics, and many more things related to _Data Science_.

 More about me [here](./more_about_me.html).